-Christmas Garland: Paper Holly Leaves
+Christmas Paper Garland – Holly Leaves

-Instead of a Christmas garland of greenery for my kitchen this year I made a garland out of French script paper that I cut into the shape of holly leaves.
-I have both the leaf pattern and a the French script paper for you to download for free.
-See links below.
+Instead of using a Christmas garland of greenery for my kitchen this year I made a garland out of French script paper that I cut into the shape of holly leaves.
+It is a take on paper chain garlands where each leaf is linked together without the need of tape or glue.

 Holly is a universally appealing symbol of the holidays, but I gave it a vintage twist.
 Since I don’t use red in my decor, I chose to make a holly garland out of vintage looking paper that I made in Photoshop and then added lots of glitter.

-I made 3 rows of leaves for the garland.
-Each is separate and held together under the greenery.
-Two rows with the French antique paper – one with and one without glitter.
+Two rows with the pretty handwritten French script antique paper – one with and one without glitter.
 I cut the 3rd row of leaves from book pages.

 Once printed and cut out, the holly leaves link together – no tape or staples needed.
 When the holidays are over, the garland can be quickly taken apart and stored to use for another year.